despzcm/Chatbot/README.md

 ```

 ### Virtual Human Chatbot
-* We have built the character of Ichiri Gotou from Bocchi the Rock！
+* We built the character of Ichiri Gotou from Bocchi the Rock！

 ![bocchi](/bocchi.jpg)